Oday Dabbagh

-Oday Ibrahim Mohammad Dabbagh (عدي الدباغ; born 3 December 1998) is a Palestinian footballer who plays as a forward for Primeira Liga club Arouca and the Palestine football team.
+Oday Ibrahim Mohammad Dabbagh (عدي الدباغ; born 3 December 1998) is a Palestinian professional footballer who plays as a forward for Egyptian Premier League club Zamalek and the Palestine national team.

+Dabbagh won the top scorer award in the 2020–21 Kuwaiti Premier League with Al-Arabi.
+With a tally of 16 goals, Al-Dabbagh stands as the all-time leading scorer in the history of the national team.

 Club career

 Hilal Al-Quds

-Dabbagh made his professional debut as a 16 year old for Hilal Al-Quds during the 2015–16 season.
-His first professional goal came on 26 December 2015 – 23 days after his 17th birthday.
-He scored two more goals that season, helping Hilal Al-Quds avoid relegation.
+Dabbagh made his professional debut at the age of 16 for Hilal Al Quds in the 2016–17 season.
+He scored his first professional goal on 26 December 2015.

-He increased his scoring output in the following seasons, scoring 9, 12, and 16 goals respectively, as Hilal Al-Quds won an unprecedented three straight West Bank Premier League titles.
-He won the WBPL's golden boot in 2018–19 after scoring 16 goals.

-On 6 May 2019, Dabbagh became Palestine's all-time leading scorer at the AFC Cup after scoring a brace against Nejmeh of Lebanon.
+He scored two more goals that season, narrowly helping Hilal Al-Quds avoid relegation.
+The following season saw Hilal Al-Quds increase their goalscoring tally with 9, 12 and 16 goals respectively as Hilal Al-Quds won the West Bank Premier League for the third time in a row.
+He won the WBPL Golden Boot Award for scoring 16 goals in the 2018–19 season.
+On 6 May 2019, Dabbagh became Palestine's all-time top scorer in the AFC Cup with a double goal against Lebanon's Nejmeh.

 Al-Arabi

 Dabbagh joined Al-Arabi on 14 January 2021, until the end of the season.
 Dabbagh helped Al-Arabi win the 2020–21 Kuwaiti Premier League title, and finished the season as league top-scorer with 13 goals.